Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is 75% humeral length.
+The correct answer is Simple continuous crotch suture (SCCS).

 4